A Basic Omelet

-There was a summer many years ago when I taught cooking classes to four little girls.
-They were two sets of sisters who were homeschooled.
-Their mothers, who were friends of mine, thought that cooking classes would satisfy many interests and teach quite a few skills to the girls.
-And indeed, I’ve always thought that cooking classes for young people are fabulous for not only learning about food, but also grasping important applications like math and chemistry.
+There was a summer many years ago when I taught cooking classes to four little girls – two sets of sisters who were homeschooled.
+Their mothers thought that cooking classes would satisfy many interests and teach quite a few skills to the girls.
+And indeed, I’ve always thought that cooking classes are fabulous for not only learning about food, but also grasping important applications like math and chemistry.

-Now, it may not seem that creative to put an omelet on my blog, but on the contrary, I think that an omelet teaches quite a few skills.
+Now, it may not seem that creative to put an omelet on my blog, but on the contrary, I think that an omelet requires learning some skills.
 Plus, there are a lot of terrible omelets out there, so perhaps I’m doing a community service with this post.
-I’d like to think so.
+I hope so.

 To me, there are a few criteria for making the perfect omelet: